mcante6/job-market-analysis-web-app/README.md

 ## Project Structure

 - `scraper.py`: Script for web scraping job data.
-- `database.py`: Handles database operations.
+- `jobs.db`: SQL file with all data collected.
 - `webapp.py`: Streamlit web app for data visualization.
 - `requirements.txt`: Lists all the Python packages required for the project.